Gia Kuan: Career

-In 2020, Kuan was spotlighted in Wallet Magazine's cover story that also features conversations with Pierre Rougier, the founder of PR Consulting.
+In 2020, Kuan was spotlighted in Wallet Magazine's cover story, which also featured conversations with Pierre Rougier, the founder of PR Consulting.

 Personal life

-In 2019, Kuan was included in PAPER Predictions, Paper Magazine's annual list of 100 influential people taking over the creative scene.
+In 2019, Kuan was included in PAPER Predictions, Paper magazine's annual list of 100 influential people taking over the creative scene.

-In 2019, Kuan also co-founded New York-based art gallery Whaam! alongside her long-time partner Anatoly Kirichenko.
+In 2019, Kuan also co-founded the New York-based art gallery Whaam! alongside her long-time partner Anatoly Kirichenko.